 - Surgery: In more complex cases, damaged lung tissue may have to be removed, or air leaks need to be repaired surgically.

-- Intrapleural fibrinolytic therapy: This is a newer approach where enzymes are used to break down the adhesions.
+- Intrapleural fibrinolytic therapy: This is a newer approach in which enzymes are used to break down adhesions.

-The goal of all these treatments is to get your lung fully expanded again and prevent the condition from coming back.
+The goal of all these treatments is to restore your lungs to full expansion and prevent the condition from returning.

 Recovery time varies from person to person.
 Some people feel better within a few weeks, while others might take a couple of months to recover fully.
 It depends on the severity of the condition and how your body responds to treatment.